pieterdesnerck/website/docs/handbook.md

 <details markdown="1">
 <summary>See details of network design, resident responsibilities and heat pricing</summary>

-The distribution network is a series of insulated, underground pipes which carry water at around 90°C. The circuit is closed: heat exchangers in the each property's HIU raise the temperature of either their incoming fresh water or separately sealed underfloor circuits as needed.
+The distribution network is a series of insulated, underground pipes which carry water at around 90°C. The circuit is closed: heat exchangers in each property's HIU raise the temperature of either their incoming fresh water or separately sealed underfloor circuits as needed.
 All water pumped out of the Energy Centre ultimately returns there - it does not come out of residents' taps nor does it flow through their underfloor heating circuits.

 Core's equipment stops at the heat network pipes that enter each building.
 Homeowners are responsible for their HIU, which they own.
 The standing charge includes a two-yearly service from Core (for which access must be allowed).
 Underfloor heating and other domestic plumbing is also beyond the scope of Core's responsibilities.